CS

 The Audi e-tron GT features a 10.1-inch touchscreen, while the Mercedes-Benz EQS gets a 12.8-inch display.
 Apple CarPlay and Android Auto are standard across both.

-The Mercedes-Benz EQS counters with wireless charging, panoramic roof and Burmester audio that the Audi e-tron GT does not offer.
+The Audi e-tron GT stands out with Bang & Olufsen audio that you will not find on the Mercedes-Benz EQS.
+The Mercedes-Benz EQS counters with wireless charging, panoramic roof and Burmester audio.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain

-The Audi e-tron GT runs a pure electric powertrain producing 435kW and 740Nm of torque, sent through a single speed to a AWD layout.
+The Audi e-tron GT uses a Electric producing 435kW and 740Nm of torque, sent through a single speed to a AWD layout.
 It covers the 0-100km/h sprint in 3.4 seconds.

-The Mercedes-Benz EQS counters with its electric setup making 245kW and 568Nm, paired to a automatic driving the rear wheels.
+The Mercedes-Benz EQS responds with a Electric making 245kW and 568Nm, paired to a automatic driving the rear wheels.
 It gets to 100km/h in 6.2 seconds.

 The Audi e-tron GT has the clear power advantage at 435kW vs 245kW.
 In the real-world sprint, the Audi e-tron GT is 2.8s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.